Kagwep/Card-Game-Trash/README.md

 ### Getting started

-The first objective  is to get a deck of cards with 52 cards:
+The first objective  is to get a deck of cards with 52 cards and deal the cards:

 1. Function that gets the deck of card.